Pre-disaster documentation best practices for state and local governments

 Routine site inspections are critical, particularly for areas that are especially vulnerable to damage.
 It’s wise to implement a schedule to conduct site inspections at predetermined dates, and at a minimum, conduct an inspection prior to the start of each hurricane or wildfire season.

-4. Document via site photos or videography
+4. Use photos and videography

 Proper photographic and/or video documentation of a site’s pre-disaster condition should be routinely updated, as it’s one of the key components in proving the extent of damage that occurs after a disaster.
 Detailed photo evidence will help substantiate your claims and increase the likelihood that you will receive funding.